unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 ## 04. Store Strings

 For the final work item, you will have to update the source code from the second task, so that it stores in a file the received string before sending the encoded one back to the client.
-In order to achieve this, you must have the previous work item completed
+In order to achieve this, you must have the previous work item completed.

 The available resources are the exact same, you will simply have to modify `main.c`.